In GKE on Bare Metal, you add or remove nodes in a cluster by

-There are three different kinds of node pools in Anthos on bare metal: control plane, load balancer, and worker node pools.
+There are three different kinds of node pools in GKE on Bare Metal: control plane, load balancer, and worker node pools.
 You edit control plane and load balancer nodes through the definitions in their associated cluster resources, while you edit worker node pool definitions directly.

 Viewing node status

 You can view the status of nodes and their respective node pools with the

 For example, the following command shows the status of the node pools in the